915-Lab/Coding-Skills-Evaluation/codingSkillsEvaluation/input/python_tutorial_main_sections_only1.md

 ## 9\.5\.
 Inheritance

-Of course, a language feature would not be worthy of the name âclassâ without supporting inheritance.
+Of course, a language feature would not be worthy of the name “class” without supporting inheritance.
 The syntax for a derived class definition looks like
 this: